-Kenneth A. Gunderman, age 49, was appointed to the Board of Directors and has served as President and Chief Executive Officer (or CEO) since March 2, 2015.
-Mr. Gunderman has 17 years of investment banking experience in the telecommunications industry.
+Kenneth A. Gunderman, age 50, was appointed to the Board of Directors and has served as President and Chief Executive Officer (or CEO) since March 2, 2015.
 Prior to his appointment as President and Chief Executive Officer of Uniti, he served as the co-head of investment banking at Stephens Inc., where he was responsible for the strategic direction of the investment banking department and advised on many of the firm's notable investment banking transactions.
 From July 2014 to August 2017, Mr. Gunderman served on the board of America's Car-Mart, Inc. Prior to joining Stephens Inc., Mr. Gunderman was a member of the telecom investment banking group at Lehman Brothers, where he advised on various transactions and financings totaling more than \$125 billion.
 He also worked as a Certified Public Accountant at KPMG and holds an MBA from Yale and a Bachelor of Arts from Hendrix College.